mikepsinn/think-bynumbers-jekyll/_posts/2012-04-17-ideal-level-of-government-spending.md

     </p>

     <p>
       The graph contains four dots (observations) for each of the twenty-three countries (one for each of the four decades during the period 1960-1999).
-Each dot represents a country&#8217;s total government spending as a share of GDP at the beginning of the decade and its accompanying growth of real GDP during that decade.
+Each dot represents a country's total government spending as a share of GDP at the beginning of the decade and its accompanying growth of real GDP during that decade.
 As the plotted line in the exhibit shows, there is a clearly observable negative relationship between size of governments and long-term real GDP growth.
 Countries with higher levels of government spending grew less rapidly.
 The line drawn through the points indicates that a 10-percentage-point increase in government expenditures as a share of GDP leads to approximately a 1-percentage-point reduction in economic growth.
     </p>
   </div>